folq/floq-db/README.md

 ## Local development install guide

-The following recipe is for installing a dockerized local postgres with an up-to-date schema.
+The following recipe is for running a dockerized local postgres with an up-to-date schema.

 ``` sh